KhronosGroup/Vulkan-Samples/samples/performance/texture_compression_comparison/README.md

 - limitations under the License.
 -
 -->
-### Hello Triangle<br/>
+## Texture compression comparison
-A self-contained (minimal use of framework) sample that illustrates the rendering of a triangle.
+This sample demonstrates how to use different types of compressed GPU textures in a Vulkan application, and shows the timing benefits of each.